 If the posterior probability term represents the solution of an inverse problem, the likelihood term represents the solution of a forward problem.
 It is the probability of observing the effect you are trying to explain if the hypothesis whose posterior probability you’re calculating is true.
 This is an important point because it shows the relationship between forward and inverse problems.

 Alright, now all the information necessary for calculating the posterior probabilities is available.
-If you have any difficulties following the next steps, check my post The Anatomy Of Bayes’ Theorem where I explained the theory and the intuition of Bayesian calculations.
+If you have any difficulties following the next steps, check my post Bayes’ Theorem: An Informal Derivation where I explained the mathematical theory and the intuition of Bayesian calculations.

 Calculating the posterior probabilities

 So, initially the sample space is uniform because each hypothesis has the same probability: